grisottom/ansible-docker-rh/README.md

 Branch 'main' contains installation of

 - Apache Web Server - 2 hosts
-- Deploy of application on web servers
+- Deploy of application on web servers.

-FINISHED DEVELOPMENT,  Jun/2024, will not merge this branch with main, they have distinct purposes.
+On additional branch, [jboss-install](./tree/jboss-install), contains a working installation of

+- Single Instance Postgres and
+- Cluster of Jboss (Domain Mode).

 ## requirements